SB 257 – A New Death Sentence for NC Medicaid Providers!

 The prepayment review section of SB 257, if passed, will take effect October 1, 2017.
 SB 257 has passed the Senate and now is in the House.

-Posted on June 1, 2017, in "Single State Agency", Administrative Costs, Administrative Law Judge, Administrative Remedies, Appeal Rights, Appealing Adverse Decisions, DHHS, General Assembly, Health Care Providers and Services, Knicole Emanuel, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Billing, Medicaid Providers, Medicaid Reimbursements, North Carolina, OAH, Office of Administrative Hearings, Prepayment Review, Suspension of Medicaid Payments, Termination of Medicaid Contract and tagged Adverse Determinations, Appeal prepayment review, Carolinas Center for Medical Excellence, Clean Claims, Credible Allegations of Fraud, Department of Health and Human Services, DHHS, General Assembly, Medicaid, Medicaid Funds, Medicaid Providers, Medicaid Reimbursements, NC Gen Stat 108C-7, North Carolina, North Carolina Department of Health and Human Services, Prepayment, Prepayment Review, prepayment review attorney, Prepayment Reviews, SB 257, Senate Appropriations, Suspension of Medicaid Payments, termination of Medicaid contracts.
+Posted on June 1, 2017, in "Single State Agency", Administrative Costs, Administrative Law Judge, Administrative Remedies, Appeal Rights, General Assembly, Health Care Providers and Services, Knicole Emanuel, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Billing, Medicaid Providers, Medicaid Reimbursements, NC DHHS, North Carolina, OAH, Office of Administrative Hearings, Prepayment Review, Provider Appeals of Adverse Decisions for Medicare and Medicaid, Suspension of Medicaid Payments, Termination of Medicaid Contract and tagged Adverse Determinations, Appeal prepayment review, Carolinas Center for Medical Excellence, Clean Claims, Credible Allegations of Fraud, Department of Health and Human Services, General Assembly, Medicaid, Medicaid Funds, Medicaid Providers, Medicaid Reimbursements, NC DHHS, NC Gen Stat 108C-7, North Carolina, North Carolina Department of Health and Human Services, Prepayment, Prepayment Review, prepayment review attorney, Prepayment Reviews, SB 257, Senate Appropriations, Suspension of Medicaid Payments, termination of Medicaid contracts.
 Bookmark the permalink.
 Leave a comment.